rakib2067/NodeJS-Course/README.md

   - These take in both a path, and a callback containing both the response and request
 - We can also configure our server to listen on a specific port
   - A callback can optionally provided to execute when the app starts listening on the given port
+  - We extract the port using environment variables

+### Environment Variables

+The previo

 ## Asynchronous Node and Promises